How to install the Perl module "JavaScript" on Unix

 make install

-11. Copyright © Ben Bullock 2009-2023.
+11. Copyright © Ben Bullock 2009-2024.
 All rights reserved.
-For comments, questions, and corrections, please email Ben Bullock (benkasminbullock@gmail.com) or use the discussion group at Google Groups. / Privacy / Disclaimer
+For comments, questions, and corrections, please email Ben Bullock (benkasminbullock@gmail.com). / Privacy / Disclaimer